We have finally found what seems like the family travellers dream – a stroller that you can take (almost) anywhere

 Feeling cocky I checked the Nano at the gate for our final summer flight and of course, we arrived by bus at the furthermost gate, no cart service, no free strollers and the great folk at Etihad lost the Nano in transit….
 (We have since been reunited but that’s another story!!)

 I think it’s only fair that this review looks at some of the Nano’s light-weight travel competitors.
 I will ignore the ultra-lightweight $20 Kmart strollers here – we’re looking at the premium brands with a solid workhorse reputation for travel versatility.

-Of these brands, only the Nano and the Yoyo fit on a plane, the others are slightly too large due to their length (like the Maclaren umbrella style) or their wheels sticking out.
+Of these brands, only the Nano and the Yoyo+ fit in a plane overhead locker, the others are slightly too large due to their length (like the Maclaren umbrella style) or their wheels sticking out.
 Here’s how they stack up on the specs.